Mississippi River Basin

 Our Priorities

-Floodplains—the marginal lands between farms, residences and cities and the river—absorb the increased flow of the river, help to filter harmful nutrients from the water and provide natural habitats for wildlife.
+Floodplains—the land alongside rivers that tends to flood when water levels rise—absorb the increased flow of the river, help to filter harmful nutrients from the water and provide natural habitats for wildlife.
 Healthy floodplains are vital to a healthy river system.
-This is why TNC prioritizes restoring and protecting these marginal lands throughout the Mississippi River Basin.
+This is why TNC prioritizes restoring and protecting these critical ecosystems throughout the Mississippi River basin.

 We employ science-based methods and tools to identify changes that will have the broadest impact on flood mitigation, water quality and habitat restoration.